-Learning how to utilize an incident plan to prepare an organization to respond to cyber-attacks including phishing, ransomware, and wire fraud attempts it’s crucial for any organization.
+Learning how to utilize an incident plan to prepare an organization to respond to cyber-attacks, including phishing, ransomware, and wire fraud attempts it’s crucial for any organization.

-The internet has become an increasingly dangerous place, and we hear stories day to day for cybersecurity breaches happening seemingly to everyone.
-Most people don’t understand, though is that when the security incident happens you have to be fast to respond since every second does matter.
+The internet has become an increasingly dangerous place, and we hear stories day by day for cybersecurity breaches happening seemingly to everyone.
+Most people don’t understand, though is that when the security incident occurs, you have to be fast to respond since every second does matter.
 A compromised computer can infect the others in an organization in a matter of seconds if not found and stopped at the right time.
 Ransomware can cause immense damage if it gets to the correct computer, and it may be catastrophic for the entire organization.
-Phishing also it’s really scary since they can use the accounts that are compromised to gain privileged access, which in some cases can give the attackers full access.
+Phishing also it’s horrifying since they can use the accounts that are compromised to gain privileged access, which in some cases can give the attackers full access.

 Even if you are a new company with a small group of people working, you should have a security incident protocol in place.
 It should take off immediately after an alarm goes off and should follow the necessary procedures to stop the attacks.
 This could be crucial to the prosperity of your company and would save headaches in the future.